-The largest organ of the human body, the skin plays a hugely important role.
-It actually is the most important organ since it is the first line of defense in protecting your other organs against infections.
-If your skin becomes damaged due to burns, if left uncared for, your body becomes at risk for many ailments.
+The largest organ of the human body, the skin, plays a very important role.
+It is the most important organ since it is the first line of defense in protecting your other organs against infections.
+If your skin becomes damaged due to burns and is left uncared for, your body will be at risk for many ailments.

 Since burns come in all types, you need to know what type of burn you have and the proper way to care for it.
 It is always a good idea to have a first-aid kit that contains gauze bandages, burn treatment ointments, band-aids, Neosporin and phone numbers for your primary care provider.

 There are three types of burns.
 They are:

 First degree burns are the most common type of burn, and they are more of an annoyance than a life-threatening condition.
 You can get these just by doing simple household chores.
 For example, you might be ironing clothes and accidentally touch the bottom of the iron with your hand.
 You might be cooking vegetables on the stove and scald your hand from the steam.
 You might have a cup of your favorite tea and spill some on your leg.
 The most common cause of first degree burns outside of the home comes from too much sun exposure.
 The next time you spend hours on the beach and get sunburnt, you actually have this type of burn.

 Symptoms of first degree burns are redness, inflammation, and peeling skin.
 The burnt skin will be sensitive to the touch.
 This type of burn heals quickly and there is minimal damage to the skin once it heals.

 Second-degree burns are more severe than first-degree.
 This type of burn goes through several layers of skin and takes a longer time to heal.
 While there is redness and swelling associated with first-degree burns, there is also blistering and is very painful to touch.
 Some first-degree burns can turn into second-degree ones.
 For example, some sun burns may be red at first but later on, develop blisters.
 Depending on how hot your tea is, if it is hot enough it can cause a more severe burn.